-CorelDRAW 2020 toolbox
+CorelDRAW 2021 toolbox

 Many of the tools in the CorelDRAW toolbox are organized in flyouts.
 To access such tools, click the small arrow in the lower-right corner of a button.
-The illustration below shows the toolbox and flyouts available in the workspace, and can help you find tools easily.
+The illustration below shows the toolbox and flyouts available in the default workspace, and can help you find tools easily.
+If you still don't see the tool you are looking for, click the Quick customize button + at the bottom of the toolbox.
+With the help of the Quick customize button, you can also hide tools you don't use often.